corda/corda-gradle-plugins/cordapp-cpk2/README.md

 ```

 You must also apply the `net.corda.cordapp.cordapp-configuration` plugin to your "root" Gradle project,
-to configure the `cordapp-cpk` plugin for your version of Corda:
+to configure the `cordapp-cpk2` plugin for your version of Corda:
 ```gradle
 plugins {
     id 'net.corda.cordapp.cordapp-configuration'